benjamin-asr/benjamin-asr.github.io/docs/enn.md

 * Train
 * Sample Link
+* Wrong

 ## ENN Train

 In Train Tab you can watch the learning procedure of each word.
 In train Panel, learning loss and test loss is shown for first 4 words in wordlist panel.
 You can watch other word loss plots by pressing Up/Down arrow keys on keyboard.
 Hover on each word in word list panel to see how many samples are trained from total samples.
+Also you can sort the model statistics based on train precision, test precision and loss by clicking relevant table header (to reset the sort method click on ID header).
+Learned models will be saved in `Model` directory.

 ### Parameters